Skip to main content

 • watching for new releases:

-• scanning RSS feeds periodically
+• scanning RSS feeds periodically (rssCadence) for matching content

-• listening for new release announces and snatching them if you already have the data
+• listening for new release announces and snatching them if you already have the data (e.g. autobrr -> announce API endpoint)

-• Running batch searches on your full collection of torrents periodically
+• Running batch searches on your full collection of torrents periodically (searchCadence)

 tip

-In theory, after you run a full-collection search for the first time, just the first 2 features should be able to find all cross-seeds as soon as possible.
+In theory, after you run a full-collection search for the first time, the first two features should be able to find all cross-seeds as soon as possible.
 However there are applications for the third feature as well.
 If improvements in the matching algorithm are made to cross-seed, or your daemon is down for an amount of time, running searches very infrequently will find cross-seeds which fell through the cracks.

 In this doc, we'll go through strategies to run the daemon continuously and start automatically on reboot, ways to trigger searches for torrents that just finished downloading, and ways to watch for new releases.